DavidLee528/davidlee528.github.io/_pages/about.md

 Research Interests
 ======
-My research interests lie in the fields of Information Security, AI For Security, Multimedia Security, and other areas of computer science that pertain to security.
+My research interests lie in the fields of Trustworthy AI, Gait Recognition, AI For Security, Multimedia Security, and other areas of computer science that pertain to security.

 Enroll Me
 ======